 You’ll only need about 4 – 6 hours in the marinade, and I don’t recommend going much past that to avoid over-marinating.

 One of the other things to note about my recipe is that I use a simple but effective technique for browning the chicken in the oven rather than making a Honey Garlic Chicken skillet version.

 I find pan-browning to be altogether too tricky for this dish and can easily (like always) burn the chicken due to the marinade’s high sugar content.

-I start off the chicken, skin side down, at a high temperature in the lower part of the oven then flip it over half way through the cooking process.
-This eliminates the problem all together and leaves you with a juicy, nicely browned piece of chicken.
+I start off the chicken, skin side down, at a high temperature in the lower part of the oven then flip it over halfway through the cooking process.
+This eliminates the problem altogether and leaves you with a juicy, nicely browned piece of chicken.

 I advise sticking with the oven method or making a crock pot Honey Garlic Chicken (see my instructions below in the Recipe Notes) if you want to avoid a mess in your pan, inedible chicken, or an annoying smoke alarm.

 All that’s left is thickening the sauce with your cornstarch slurry, and dinner’s ready!
 I’ve made this recipe for years, so it’s a tried-and-true family fav.

 I usually throw some rice in my rice cooker and steam some broccoli for an easy supper.
 Just a little time to marinade, then your oven does most of the work . . . and, I suppose, if you must, you can enjoy it ALMOST as much if you use a knife and fork to eat it.